Cinnamon flycatcher

 The cinnamon flycatcher (Pyrrhomyias cinnamomeus) is a species of bird in the family Tyrannidae, the tyrant flycatchers.
-It is found in Argentina, Bolivia, Colombia, Ecuador, Peru, and Venezuela.
+It is native to the cloud forests of the Andes and other South American mountain ranges, and is found in Argentina, Bolivia, Colombia, Ecuador, Peru, and Venezuela.

 Taxonomy and systematics

 The cinnamon flycatcher was originally described as Muscicapa cinnamomea, a member of the Old World flycatcher family Muscicapidae.
 In the mid-nineteenth century it was recognized as a tyrant flycatcher and moved to its current genus, where it is the only member.

 The cinnamon flycatcher has these six subspecies: